 Board of Directors

-Jen joined AIWC in April 2013 as a centre volunteer and member of the photography and writing committee.
-In 2014, she assumed the role of primary editor for AIWC’s quarterly newsletter the Recovery Review, and she also helps keep AIWC current on social media.
-A believer in life-long education, Jen has two Bachelor’s degrees from the University of Calgary, and continues to complete additional courses and certifications.
-She currently works in contracts and intellectual property.
-A native Albertan, Jen believes each person shares in the responsibility to preserve all local wildlife, from impressive owls and eagles to the squirrels, songbirds, and other urban wildlife that frequent our backyards.
+Jen first joined AIWC as a volunteer in April 2013 and is editor of AIWC's newsletter, the Recovery Review.
+She has served as Chair of the Board of Directors since 2016.
+Jen currently works in legal operations management for a tech startup.
+Jen believes each person shares in the responsibility to preserve all local wildlife, from impressive owls and eagles to the squirrels, songbirds, and other urban wildlife that frequent our backyards.
 She is honoured to have the opportunity to serve on this dedicated Board, and to support and grow AIWC’s success.

 Anna Wingenbach joined AIWC in 2014 as a volunteer, assisting with the AIWC blog, newsletter and providing human resource support to the centre.
 Anna obtained her undergraduate degree in political science from the University of Victoria, before later returning to school to study commerce and human resource management.
 She currently works in operations for the energy sector.
 A passionate supporter of wildlife, Anna strongly believes in the importance of stewardship and feels privileged to serve on AIWC’s board.